derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/05/2026 18:14:14 : 3 Database Admins walked into a NoSQL bar.
+21/05/2026 17:56:29 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-An SEO expert walks into a bar, bars, pub, public house, Irish pub, tavern, bartender, beer, liquor, wine, alcohol, spirits...
+What do you call eight hobbits?
+A hobbyte.
 <!-- replace-with-joke ends -->